@graffiti-garden/wrapper-synchronize

 An optional array of actor URIs that the creator allows to access the object.
 If no allowed array is provided, the object can be accessed by anyone (so long as they also know the right channel to look in).
 An object can always be accessed by its creator, even if the allowed array is empty.

-The allowed array is not revealed to users other than the creator, like a BCC email.
-A user may choose to add a to property to the object's value to indicate other recipients, however this is not enforced by Graffiti and may not accurately reflect the actual allowed array.
+The allowed array is not revealed to actors other than the creator, like a BCC email.
+An actor may choose to add a to property to the object's value to indicate other recipients, however this is not enforced by Graffiti and may not accurately reflect the actual allowed array.

 allowed can be combined with channels.
-For example, to send someone a direct message the sender should put their object in the channel of the recipient's actor URI to notify them of the message and also add the recipient's actor URI to the allowed array to prevent others from seeing the message.
+For example, to send someone a direct message the sender should post their object to the channel of the recipient's actor URI to notify them of the message and also add the recipient's actor URI to the allowed array to prevent others from seeing the message.

 channels: string[]